Anthony Ritchie

 Anthony Damian Ritchie (born 18 September 1960) is a New Zealand composer and academic.
 He has been a freelance composer accepting commissions for works and in 2018 he became professor of composition at The University of Otago after 18 years of teaching composition.
-Since 2020 he has been head of Otago's School of Performing Arts, a three-year position.
+In 2020 he became head of the university's School of Performing Arts, a three-year position.
+He retired in 2026 becoming Emeritus Professor.
 His works number over two hundred, and include symphonies, operas, concertos, choral works, chamber music and solo works.

 Early life

 Ritchie was born in Christchurch in 1960.
 He is the son of John Ritchie, who was a professor teaching composition and orchestration at the University of Canterbury.
 His mother was a soprano soloist and he began learning the piano at the age of nine, showing early aptitude for improvisation.

 Education

 Ritchie began composing when still at school, attending St Bede's College in Christchurch.
+In 1979 he was a member of the New Zealand Youth Choir in its first year.
 He completed his BMus with honours in 1981 at the University of Canterbury.
 He studied the influence of folk music on some of Béla Bartók's works in Hungary in 1983, as well as composition with Attila Bozay and Zsolt Serei.
 He completed his Ph.D. on the music of Béla Bartók in 1987.